ABOUT APPISx

 2023

-Representatives from Ankylosing Society Welfare Organisation India, CureSMA India, Friends of Max, and the Blue Circle Diabetes Foundation brought their expertise and experience to help patients and caregivers establish The Heart Health India Foundation, the first cardiovascular patient organization in India.
+Six CVD patients and caregivers came together to take action in addressing this unmet need.
+To help them on their journey, representatives from Ankylosing Society Welfare Organisation India, CureSMA India, Friends of Max, and the Blue Circle Diabetes Foundation shared their expertise and experience and provided valuable support including a design thinking workshop, which helped in creating Heart Health India Foundation, the first cardiovascular patient organization in India.

-Collectively, the participants co-created a Wellbeing Tracker to empower breast cancer patients to measure their quality-of-life score at regular intervals and have meaningful conversations with their cancer treatment team , with an aim to roll out across India in collaboration with other patient groups.
+Together, the participants co-created a Wellbeing Tracker to empower breast cancer patients to measure their quality-of-life score at regular intervals and have meaningful conversations with their cancer treatment team, with the aim of rolling out the tracker across India in collaboration with other patient groups.

 Reach out to info@appisinitiative.com if you want to collaborate or find out more information on how to take part in APPISx sessions in your country.